microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-for-unreal.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.com/free).
 Please note Azure free accounts do not support GPU enabled virtual machine SKUs.
 - An [Epic Games account](https://www.epicgames.com/id/login) to accept Epic Games store End User License Agreement after signing in to this VM.
-- If you need deploy this VM with Windows 10 as the operating system, Multitenant Hosting Rights for Windows 10 is required.
+- If you need deploy this VM with Windows 10 as the operating system, Multi-tenant Hosting Rights for Windows 10 is required.
 Verify you have an [eligible Windows 10 subscription license](/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment#subscription-licenses-that-qualify-for-multitenant-hosting-rights) or a [Visual Studio subscription](/azure/virtual-machines/windows/client-images) for dev/test scenarios.
 If you choose to access the VM with either Teradici or Parsec, you need to have your own license keys to use during deployment.

 ## Create your Game Development Virtual Machine

 To create a Game Dev VM instance:

 1. Go to the [Azure portal](https://portal.azure.com/).
 Or, go to the [Azure Game Development VM](https://aka.ms/gamedevvm) marketplace page, click "Get It Now" under the Azure icon, then click "Continue" in the pop up window to give consent.
 In both ways, you might be prompted to sign in to your Azure account if you're not already signed in.
 If you do the latter, you can skip step 2 and jump to step 3.
 2. Find the virtual machine listing by typing in **game development** and selecting **Azure Game Development Virtual Machine**.
 3. Select the  **Create**  button.
 4. You should be redirected to the **create Azure Game Development Virtual Machine** blade.